brannondorsey/quartzite/notes.md

 ##Todo

-- Use MySQL Database instead of sidecart `json` files.
 - Use [Javascript Mutation Observers](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) to detect ajax content changes on facebook, github, etc… and take a new screenshot whenever these changes occur.
 - Make content_script save the length of time a page has been open in the metadata

+##Completed

+- Use MySQL Database instead of sidecart `json` files.
+- Make a unique key required to upload image to server (sent through `$_POST`)
 - Clean up code
-- Make a unique key required to upload image to server (sent through `$_POST`)